JeffGiroux/f5_terraform/HA_via_api/README.md

 ## Prerequisites

 - **Important**: When you configure the admin password for the BIG-IP VE in the template, you cannot use the character **#**.
 Additionally, there are a number of other special characters that you should avoid using for F5 product user accounts.
 See [K2873](https://support.f5.com/csp/article/K2873) for details.
-- This template requires a service principal for backend pool service discovery. **Important**: you MUST have "OWNER" previlidge on the SP in order to assign role to the resources in your subscription.
+- This template requires a service principal for backend pool service discovery. **Important**: you MUST have "OWNER" priviledge on the SP in order to assign role to the resources in your subscription.
 See the [Service Principal Setup section](#service-principal-authentication) for details, including required permissions.
 - The HA BIG-IP VMs use Azure RBAC role for the failover instead of using Service Prinicipal.
 - These BIG-IP VMs are deployed across different Availability Zones.
 Please ensure the region you've chosen can support AZ.
 - This deployment will be using the Terraform Azurerm provider to build out all the neccessary Azure objects.
 Therefore, Azure CLI is required.
 For installation, please follow this [Microsoft link](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-apt?view=azure-cli-latest)